 Besides its low cost to use, what makes Zoom so attractive is that it is dead simple, and you can easily access it from your laptop or mobile devices.
 Its key features include the ability to host unlimited one-on-one meetings even with the free plan, meet with large groups, share your screen or audio, and even change your background to a custom virtual image - no green screen required.

-Zoom has be the best options for screen sharing and participant control in our opinion, but has faced criticism over some security issues.
+Zoom has the best option for screen sharing and participant control in our opinion.

 The desktop app is available for Windows and macOS, while the mobile app is available for Android and iOS, or it can run in a browser.

 Zoom's free tier allows unlimited one-on-one meetings but limits group sessions to 40 minutes and 100 participants.
-Paid plans start at $15 per month per host.
-Zoom Rooms require an additional subscription on top of a subscription and is more ideal solution for larger companies.
+Paid plans start at $15/£12 per month per host.
+Zoom Rooms require an additional subscription on top of a subscription and is more a solution for larger companies.

-Teams is integrated with all the Microsoft apps, including Skype and the traditional Office apps like Outlook.
+Teams is integrated with all the Microsoft apps.
 It combines business VoIP, collaboration, and video features into a single app.
 It's mostly about threaded, persistent chats which you can then search later - so you can keep track of everything without having to use email, which everyone agrees is not an ideal tool for collaboration.